VinutaNaik27/Heart-Disease-Prediction/README.md

 Prediction
 ```
 ---
-🎓 Program Context
+## 🎓 Program Context

-This project was developed as part of the Job Bridge Program by Unlox.
+This project was developed as part of the **Job Bridge Program by Unlox**.

-The program provided hands-on experience with practical Data Science and Machine Learning tasks using real-world datasets.
+The program provided hands-on experience with practical **Data Science and Machine Learning** tasks using real-world datasets.

 Through this project, I gained practical experience in:

-Data acquisition
+- Data Acquisition
-Data cleaning
+- Data Cleaning
-Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA)
-Data visualization
+- Data Visualization
-Data preprocessing
+- Data Preprocessing
-Machine Learning
+- Machine Learning
-Model evaluation
+- Model Evaluation
-Python and Jupyter Notebook
+- Python and Jupyter Notebook

 ---
 ## 🎯 Project Objectives

 The main objectives of this project are: